-Donkey Cost depends on many factors like size, type and health condition.
-They range in size from 26 inches 68 inches.
-This guide can help, If you are thinking to opt a donkey, So here is rising question again How much does a donkey cost?
+Donkey Cost depends on many factors like size, type, and health condition.
+They range in size from 26 inches to 68 inches.
+This guide can help, If you are thinking to opt for a donkey, So here is a rising question again How much does a donkey cost?

 Donkey costs from 75$ to 3500$.This price is the initial adoption cost.
-Another keeping cost like Electric Fence, shovel, yard broom, rake and grooming kits.
-Living cost, feeding cost and medical cost is a major part in owing donkey.
+Other keeping cost like Electric Fence, shovel, yard broom, rake, and grooming kits.
+Living costs, feeding costs, and medical costs are a major part of an owing donkey.

 Donkeys (burros and asses), members of the Equidae family are found in almost every part of the world.
 There are three types of donkeys found in the world that are